qvant/rb_utils/README.md

 # rb_utils
 pl/sql utils set
 Some pl/sql utility packages.
-In current version only upload query result to csv
+In current version only upload query result to csv and blod into files